 Child's Name: DOB:

-Child's Address: 1
+Child's Address:

-Previous Address: (if
+Previous Address: (if known)

-known)

 School:

 Parent/carer's names:

-Parent/carer's

-address:
+Parent/carer's address:

-Contact names &
+Contact names & numbers:

-numbers:

 (include emergency)

-Any known siblings &
+Any known siblings & school:

-school:

-Reason for CME
+Reason for CME checks:

-checks:

-on one

-Any other agencies
+Any other agencies involved:

-involved:

-Known vulnerability/risk

-Do you feel this child is at risk of harm or neglect Y/N please pro vide detail:
+Known vulnerability/risk Do you feel this child is at risk of harm or neglect Y/N please provide de tail:

 Is this child Gypsy Rom a Traveller?
 Y/N

-Is this child an Asylum S Sookor?
+Is this child an Asylum S Is this child an Asylum Seeker?

-peration Encompass?
-Y/N Please provide e detail
+Is this child known to Operation Encompass?
+Y/N Please provide detail

-peration Encompass: 1/14 Flease provide e detail

-Is this child parents ser vice personnel?
+Is this child parents service personnel?
 Y/N

-Has this child had any N Missing from home episodes?
-Y/N Please e circle Current or historic
+Has this child had any Missing from home episodes?
+Y/N Please circle Current or historic

-Is this shild known to th e Youth Justice System?
-Y/N Please circ cla current or historic
+Is this child known to the Youth Justice System?
+Y/N Please circle current or historic

-15 this child known to the e Touth Justice System?
-The Flease City cie current of historic

 Does this child have an y SEN/learning needs?
 Y/N

-,

-nerabilities you are aware of?
-Please prov

-the child is at risk of crir minal exploitation or Child Sexual Exploita ation
+- nerabilities you are aware of?
+Please provide det minal exploitation or Child Sexual Exploitation ail including whether

 Date:

-Date.